icesiv/next_js_test/README.md

 ## Getting Started

+  npm run dev
+    Starts the development server.

+  npm run build
+    Builds the app for production.

+  npm start
+    Runs the built app in production mode.

 First, run the development server:

 ```bash
 npm run dev
 # or
 yarn dev

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.